zzhangjii/learning-library/workshops/README.md

 **Objectives**:

-- - Learn how to build a linux Java application server and connect it to an Oracle ATP database service
+- Learn how to build a linux Java application server and connect it to an Oracle ATP database service

-- Learn how to configure Java with ATP

 ## Lab 700: Working with REST APIs